raggleton/PythiaPlotter/README.md

  input is only supported by python 2.7 due to ROOT limitations)
 - [`graphviz`](www.graphviz.org) (If the command `which dot` returns a filepath, you will be fine)
 - [`PyROOT`](root.cern.ch) if you want to parse Heppy ROOT NTuples.
 Note that if you are in a virtualenv, you will need to enable global site packages.
-If ROOT cannot be found, then the `--inputFormat HEPPY` options will be disabled.
+If ROOT cannot be found, then the `--inputFormat HEPPY` option will be disabled.
 - All other required python packages will be installed automatically

 ## How Do I Get It: